Subsections of Site Management

 For example, if you create a file at layouts/partials/heading.html, it will override the theme’s themes/hugo-theme-relearn/layouts/partials/heading.html.

-See this list, to learn which files are allowed to be modified by you.
+See this list, to learn which files are allowed to be overridden by you.

 This makes it easy to customize the theme without changing files in the themes directory, making future theme updates simpler.